asjad99/Sequential-Decision-Making-/README.md

 ## Predictive Analytics with Machine Learning

+Machine Learning
+- Machine Learning is the modern probabilistic approach to artificial intelligence.
+It studies algorithms that learn to predict from (usually independent and identically distributed) data.
-Machine Learning  Utilizes past observation data to predict future observations. e.g Can we predict which products that certain customer groups are more likely to purchase?
+- It Utilizes past observation data to predict future observations. e.g Can we predict which products that certain customer groups are more likely to purchase?

-It also allows us to implement cool new feature like smart reply in gmail.
+- It also allows us to implement cool new feature like smart reply in gmail.

-This is summarised by Jeff Bezos in his 2016 letter to Amazon shareholders:
+- Jeff Bezos in his 2016 letter to Amazon shareholders:

 > Over the past decades computers have broadly automated tasks that programmers could describe with clear rules and algorithms.
 Modern machine learning techniques now allow us to do the same for tasks where describing the precise rules is much harder.

-In terms of impact most of AI technologies currently being deployed are still falling under this machine learning.
+- In terms of impact most of AI technologies currently being deployed are still falling under this machine learning.

 According to Andrew NG: